iPhantasmic/CS203-Locus/README.md

 > Recognising the need for some events to be private and exclusive, we included the use of a special invite code within our application that organizers can share.

 ***OpenAttestation Verification***
 > To ensure that guidelines governing events are followed, we have to ensure that the vaccination status of our users are valid and updated.
-As such we automated the process of validating a user's vaccination status with the use of a microservice.
-The repository can be found [here](https://github.com/oversparkling/VaccinationVerification)
+As such, we automated the process of validating a user's vaccination status with the use of a microservice.
+The repository can be found [here](https://github.com/oversparkling/VaccinationVerification).

 ## **Technology Stack**
 - [Next.js](https://nextjs.org/)